Belinda Bencic: 2011–13: Professional beginnings

 Bencic entered her first professional tournament on the ITF Women's Circuit in March 2011 in Fällanden, Switzerland, shortly after her 14th birthday.
 She reached the quarterfinals as a qualifier, recording her first ITF main-draw win over compatriot Tess Sugnaux.
-Bencic made her WTA Tour qualifying draw debut at the Luxembourg Open towards the end of the year in October, losing in three sets to Yulia Putintseva.
-She received a wildcard into the main draw at the following year's event, where she lost her WTA Tour main-draw debut to Venus Williams.
+Bencic received a wildcard to make her WTA Tour main-draw debut at the 2012 Luxembourg Open, where she lost to Venus Williams.
 The tournament came a few weeks after Bencic had won her first two ITF singles titles in back-to-back weeks at Sharm El Sheikh in Egypt, also winning the doubles title in the first week.
 In 2013, Bencic progressed from $10k to $25k and $50k tier events.
 Her best results in the first half of the year were a singles semifinal at the $50k Indian Harbour Beach Pro Tennis Classic in the United States and a doubles title at the $25k event in Lenzerheide, Switzerland.
 Bencic played in three WTA Tour main draws in the second half of the year.
-After losing at the Swedish Open in July, she won her first career WTA main draw match as a wild card at the Pan Pacific Open against Daria Gavrilova.
+After losing at the Swedish Open in July, she won her first career WTA main-draw match as a wild card at the Pan Pacific Open against Daria Gavrilova.
 She also won a match the following week at the Japan Women's Open.
 In her last event of 2013, Bencic reached the semifinals of the $75k Dunlop World Challenge in Tokyo to break into the top 200 for the first time.
 She finished the year ranked at No. 184, a vast improvement from her ranking of No. 612 in January.